Seeking the One Great Remedy

 Currently unavailable, and unfortunately no date known when it will be back

-Seeking the One Great Remedy argues that social radicalism was pervasive among elite reformers before and after the Civil War and finds in the dramatic story of Francis George Shaw a model of that cause.
+Seeking the One Great Remedy ultimately argues that social radicalism was a prominent force among elite reformers during and after the Civil War.
+Through the narrative of Francis George Shaw, Foote presents a compelling case for understanding the broader implications of radical thought in shaping American society.

 “Brings not only Shaw to life, but also the history of New England business and kinship networks, the world of antebellum reformers,… the history of black soldiers during the Civil War, and the drive for social justice in the Reconstruction era”